ibm-cloud-docs/assistant/skill-search-add.md

 ## Create a data collection
 {: #skill-search-add-create-discovery-collection}

-Do not try to add the pre-enriched data source named *Watson Discovery News* to your instance.
-It is not a data type that can be searched from {{site.data.keyword.conversationshort}}.
-{: important}
+If you have a Discovery service Lite plan, you are given an opporunity to upgrade your plan.
+If you don't want to upgrade right now, click **Let's get started**.

 1. To create a {{site.data.keyword.discoveryshort}} collection, do one of the following things:

-      - To create a collection from data that is stored in a type of data source for which  {{site.data.keyword.discoveryshort}} provides built-in support, click **Connect to data source**.

-        1. Pick a data source type.
+      - To create a collection from data that is stored in a type of data source for which {{site.data.keyword.discoveryshort}} provides built-in support, pick a data source type.

         1. Provide the required information for the data source you choose, and then click **Connect**.

             See [Connecting to data sources ![External link icon](../../icons/launch-glyph.svg "External link icon")](/docs/services/discovery?topic=discovery-sources) for more details.